 Should I have dairy with seafood?

 Scientifically there is no proven reason why you should avoid having the two together.
-This traditional Greek dish (in good company with many creamy pasta shrimp dishes) disregards the notion that seafood and cheese don’t mix and it works beautifully resulting in a beautiful balance of flavours.
+This traditional Greek dish (in good company with many creamy pasta shrimp dishes) disregards the notion that seafood and cheese don’t mix and it works beautifully resulting in a delicious balance of flavours.
 Make sure and use a good quality feta and one that you like.
-Some like a softer brinier feta and other like harder more crumbly feta.
+Some like a softer brinier feta and others like harder more crumbly feta.
 You can use anyone one you prefer.
-There are slight variances, however, in flavor and texture, depending on what type of milk is used (cow, sheep or goat) and where the feta is made.
+There are slight variances, however, in flavour and texture, depending on what type of milk is used (cow, sheep or goat) and where the feta is made.
 What you use boils down to taste, and availability.
 I’m not picky when it comes to feta and neither is this dish.